CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 ## Quick start — launch the GUI

 1. Open an elevated PowerShell terminal (Run as Administrator).
-2. Run the GUI with STA (Single Thread Application):
+2. Run the GUI with STA:

 ```PowerShell
 # Adjust path as needed